kleysonfmadruga/kleysonfmadruga/README.md

 ## About ##

-- 🏫 Studying at IFRN - _Campus_ Nova Cruz
+- 👨‍💻 Computer Technician by IFRN - _Campus_ Nova Cruz
 - 💻 Working with web technologies
 - 🤓 Curious and passionated about learning
 - 👾 In search of new technologies